That Part

 "That Part" (stylized as "THat Part") is a hip hop song by American hip hop recording artist Schoolboy Q featuring Kanye West.
-It was released on May 13, 2016 by Top Dawg Entertainment (TDE) and Interscope Records, as the lead single from Schoolboy Q's fourth album Blank Face LP, and was produced by Cardo, Yung Exclusive, Cubeatz and Sounwave.
+It was released on May 13, 2016, by Top Dawg Entertainment (TDE) and Interscope Records, as the lead single from Schoolboy Q's fourth album Blank Face LP, and was produced by Cardo, Yung Exclusive, Cubeatz and Sounwave.
 The song was nominated for Best Rap Performance at the 59th Annual Grammy Awards.
 HipHopDX named it the ninth best hip-hop song of 2016.

 Accolades

 German magazine Juice named it the fourth best international rap song of 2016.
+Pitchfork named the song as the 74th best song of 2016.

 Music video

 The song's music video, directed by Colin Tilley, was released on June 2, 2016.
 As of August 2025, the music video has accumulated over 213 million views, making it his most viewed video on his Vevo channel.

 Live performances

 In June 2016, Schoolboy Q performed a live rendition of "That Part", in a medley with "Groovy Tony", on The Late Show with Stephen Colbert.